 - Buy Off-Season – If your child is old enough for school dances, watch for formal dresses OFF season.
 The same goes for sporting equipment, winter coats, and even seasonal shoes.
 Buy them during the opposite season and it will save you a ton.

 All right all you control freaks out there (don't worry, I'm the president of the Control Freak club) brace yourselves.
 My best tip for this is to put your kids in charge!
 You heard me.
 The BEST way to make your life easier is to give them control and let them learn for themselves.
 This teaches your kids all the tools they need for adulthood and gets them to appreciate everything that they have.

 What’s the best way to give them control?
-Give them the cash and let them shop!
+Give them the cash or a kids debit card and let them shop!
 Allow them to buy whatever they want for their school clothes, backpacks, shoes, accessories (anything they wear on their bodies).
 Here’s how we do it.